maximilien/i18n4go/README.md

 The command `-rewrite-package` will modify the go source files such that every string identified in the JSON translation files are wrapped with the `T()` function.
 There are two cases:

-1. running it on one source file
+a. running it on one source file

 ```
 $ gi18n -rewrite-package -v -f tmp/cli/cf/app/help.go -i18n-strings-dirname tmp/cli/i18n/app/ -o tmp/cli/cf/app/